-Moreover, it is important to observe that what we call noise is in effect the sum contribution of interfering waves with different properties.
-If part of this noise can be analyzed by the cognitive device3, then the capacity will increase.
-All these primary observations lead to realize that the channel capacity is largely dependent on the prior information available at the receiver.
-In particular, two identical receivers, facing the same channel, may have different actual capacities depending on the individual channel state information.
 Assuming the noise is known to be Gaussian with zero mean, the receiver is left to estimate the noise variance.
 In general, only approximative values of the SNR are available.
 Therefore, the channel capacity might be better seen as a rate vector, with entries indexed by every possible values of the SNR and taking different degrees of probability.
 These degrees of probability differ for each receiver, making the capacity again information-dependent and user-dependent.
-As a matter of fact, what one would call "real capacity", that would correspond to the capacity if the receiver knows exactly the noise variance, does not carry in itself any actual significance: as recalled by Jaynes [9] pp. 634, the channel capacity is not an intrinsic value of the channel but an intrinsic value of the level of knowledge of the system designer4.
+As a matter of fact, what one would call "real capacity" is capacity if the receiver knows exactly the noise variance which does not carry in itself any actual significance: as recalled by Jaynes [9] (see pp. 634), "the channel capacity is not an intrinsic value of the channel but an intrinsic value of the level of knowledge of the system designer"4.

-2.2.
-Limitations of Information Theory
+B. Limitations of Information Theory